Student-centric advice and objective recommendations

 1. Spend less than you earn

-- Win scholarships.
 This one’s easy.
-Start by applying to easy scholarships, and don’t forget to sign up for personalized scholarship emails!
+Start by applying to easy scholarships and all other scholarships that you qualify for!
 For more about how you can save money for college through winning scholarships, read our Ultimate Scholarships Guide.

-- Get a part-time job.
 While balancing school, a social life, and a job can sound overwhelming, any amount helps!
-If you earn $10 an hour while working 10 hours every week, that will add up $20,000 of pre-tax income by the end of your four years in undergrad!
+If you earn $15 an hour while working 10 hours every week, that will add up $31,000 of pre-tax income by the end of your four years in undergrad!

 How to spend less money:

 - Budget.
 Proper budgeting gives you an idea of where you’re spending money, and where you need to cut back.
+Learn how to create a budget as a college student and stick to it!
 There are a ton of great online tools to help you manage your money without feeling overwhelmed.
-One of our favorites is the free budgeting tool offered by Personal Capital.

 - Get creative!
 Consider renting your textbooks instead of buying them new, and think about cooking for yourself instead of paying for that overpriced meal plan.